hapax/hapax.github.io/assets/teaching.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Stuck in the scrubland"
+title:  "The scrubland manifesto"
 categories: [Maths, Teaching]
 date:  2019-08-03
 ---

 **August 13, 2019.** *A manifesto on maths education.*

-## The scrubland manifesto
+## Stuck in the scrubland

 ### A preamble